George Radwanski: Privacy Commissioner

+Expense claims and trial

 Radwanski resigned in June 2003, less than half way into his seven-year term, while under attack by a parliamentary committee for lavish spending.
 An investigation by the parliamentary committee charged that he racked up $500,000 in travel and hospitality expenses and misled the House of Commons of Canada over lax spending practices in his office.
 The committee also accused Radwanski of falsifying a document sent to it.
 On November 6, 2003, Radwanski apologized to Parliament "without reservation" for showing lack of respect, and expressed remorse for "errors in judgment with regard to administrative and financial matters" during his tenure.
 MPs later voted unanimously to find him in contempt of Parliament for providing misleading information about his spending.

-On March 15, 2006 he was charged with fraud and breach of trust following a 26-month-long Royal Canadian Mounted Police investigation into his expense claims while a public servant that was prompted by the Auditor General's report.
+On March 15, 2006 Radwanski was charged with fraud and breach of trust following a 26-month-long Royal Canadian Mounted Police investigation into his expense claims while a public servant that was prompted by the Auditor General's report.

-He was acquitted on all counts on February 13, 2009, although his former chief of staff Art Lamarche was convicted for breach of trust by an Ontario Court judge.
-Criminal lawyer Michael A. Crystal defended George Radwanski pro bono from a matter of principle.
+He was acquitted on all counts on February 13, 2009, with the judge criticizing Radwanski's "negligent and cavalier approach to accounting for expenses" but concluding that the "prosecution was not able to prove that what he was doing was out of line with other bureaucrats at the time".
+However, his former chief of staff Art Lamarche was convicted for breach of trust by an Ontario Court judge.

+Radwanski's friend and Ottawa lawyer Michael Crystal described the charges as “quite unfair”, saying “Here was someone who had been exonerated, who had been a very good privacy commissioner, had been given the cold shoulder by political Ottawa, and was left to fend for himself with a black cloud over his head.”

 Personal

 He was born in 1947 in Baden-Baden, West Germany.
 Radwanski attended Loyola High School before earning degrees in political science and law from McGill University.

-His son, Adam Radwanski, is a political affairs columnist for The Globe and Mail.
+His son, Adam Radwanski, was a political affairs columnist for The Globe and Mail until 2026, when he joined the Toronto Star.
 George Radwanski died of a heart attack on September 18, 2014.